 The manager has described the adverse impacts on sustainability factors for a period preceding this reporting period for which the information is disclosed in accordance with Article 6 provided in the section 'Description of principal adverse impacts on sustainability factors' in Table 1 of Annex I. Upon comparing the previously reported numbers, it is evident that the most significant changes have occurred in the scope 3 emissions.
-The total absolute scope 3 emissions resulting from fund investments have decreased since the last report as a result of applying more accurate data for assessing the emission.
-However, due to changes in the investments' financial values, the weighted number reported shows an increase in the scope 3 emissions.
+The total absolute scope 3 emissions resulting from fund investments have significantly decreased since the last report as a result of applying more accurate data for assessing the emission.
+This is reflected in multiple indicators.
+The board compositions have also been changed, which is reflected in the average ratio of female to male board members.